-Licensee will collect BMI data at 7 sites, which are generally located upstream and downstream of major Project facilities.
+YCWA will collect BMI data at nine sites and a tenth site, assuming a suitable site can be found and data can be collected safely at the tenth site.
+The sites are generally located downstream, and some upstream of major Project facilities.
 The general locations, from upstream to downstream on each reach, are:

-- Middle Yuba River - Within 0.5 mile downstream of Our House Diversion Dam - Immediately upstream of Oregon Creek - > Immediately upstream of confluence with North Yuba River - Oregon Creek - Within 0.5 mile downstream of Log Cabin Diversion Dam - > Immediately upstream of confluence with Middle Yuba River
+- Middle Yuba River - ➤ Within 0.5 mile downstream of Our House Diversion Dam - ➤ Immediately upstream of the confluence with Oregon Creek - ➤ Immediately downstream of the confluence with Oregon Creek Immediately upstream of confluence with North Yuba River